zsparal/api-documentation/source/reference/v2/refunds-api/create-payment-refund.rst

 Mollie Connect parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 With Mollie Connect you can split payments that are processed through your app across multiple connected accounts.

-When creating refunds for those split payments, you can use the ``reverseRouting`` parameter to pull the split payment back to the platform balance.
-To learn more about creating refunds for split payments, please refer to the :doc:`Splitting payments guide </connect/splitting-payments>`.
+When creating **full** refunds for those split payments, you can use the ``reverseRouting`` parameter to pull the split payment back to the platform balance.

 .. parameter:: reverseRouting
    :type: boolean